dhis2/training-docs/content/android/lg_apk.md

-# Trainer’s Guide on APK Distribution Web App
+# Learner's Guide on APK Distribution Web App

 ## What is this guide?